 Runoff generated by snowmelt in lake watersheds represents a large potential water source for lakes, as snowfall comprises 40 to 80% of total precipitation in the Arctic (Bintanja and Andry, 2017).
-When snow melts in spring, the flow of runoff volume of snowmelt-driven runoff flowing into lakes (freshet) generally results in the highest lake levels of the year (Woo, 1980; Roulet and Woo, 1988; Hardy, 1996; Pohl et al., 2009).
+When snow melts in spring, the volume of snowmeltdriven runoff flowing into lakes (freshet) generally results in the highest lake levels of the year (Woo, 1980; Roulet and Woo, 1988; Hardy, 1996; Pohl et al., 2009).
 When freshet is low, thermokarst lakes are prone to desiccation (Marsh and Bigras, 1988; Marsh and Lesack, 1996; Bouchard et al., 2013).
 It is a reasonable expectation that lakes which receive more freshet will also contain more freshet by the end of the snowmelt if they remain below their outlet level (i.e., closed-drainage lakes).
-However, for non-bedfast ice-covered lakes at or near their outlet level (i.e., open-drainage lakes), freshet may flow into and out of a lake without mixing with and replacing the pre-freshet lake water, resulting in "snowmelt bypass" (Bergmann and Welch, 1985) (Figure 1).
-While lake ice inhibits wind-driven mixing of lake water, the cooler, less dense freshet (~0 °C) cannot mix with the deeper, warmer, and denser lake waters (<4 °C).
-As a result, freshet water will flow into and out of an open-drainage lake without replacing the deeper, pre-snowmelt lake water until vertical mixing within the lake begins, which is initiated by the warming of lake waters from solar radiation penetrating through snow-free ice, and wind-driven mixing after the lake becomes ice-free (Cortés and MacIntyre, 2020).
+However, for non-bedfast ice-covered lakes at or near their outlet level (i.e., open-drainage lakes), freshet may flow into and out of a lake (Figure 1).
+While lake ice inhibits wind-driven mixing of lake water, the cooler, less dense freshet ($\sim 0^{\circ}$ C) cannot mix with the deeper, warmer, and denser lake waters (<4 °C).
+As a result, freshet water will flow into and out of an open-drainage lake 45 without replacing the deeper, pre-snowmelt lake water until vertical mixing within the lake begins, which is initiated by the warming of lake waters from solar radiation penetrating through snow-free ice, and wind-driven mixing after the lake becomes ice-free (Cortés and MacIntyre, 2020).
 Snowmelt bypass is a common occurrence that has been observed in a wide variety of ice-covered open-drainage lakes around the world (Henriksen and Wright, 1977; Jeffries et al., 1979; Hendrey et al., 1980; Bergmann and Welch, 1985; Schiff and English, 1988; Edwards and McAndrews, 1989; Cortés et al., 2017).

 Although previous studies have established the mechanisms and conditions that cause snowmelt bypass, no studies have examined how lake and watershed characteristics affect snowmelt bypass.
 Given that snowmelt bypass depends on the mixing conditions under lake ice, we hypothesize that lake and watershed characteristics that impact lake mixing may cause variability in snowmelt bypass among lakes in a given region.
-Understanding the factors that influence the amount of freshet retained by thermokarst lakes is important because of subsequent influence on lake water balance, pH, nutrient composition, and suspended sediment, among other limnological variables (Henriksen and Wright, 1977; Marsh and Pomeroy, 1999; Finlay et al., 2006; Turner et al., 2014; Balasubramaniam et al., 2015).
+Understanding the factors that influence the amount of freshet retained by

+55 thermokarst lakes is important because of subsequent influence on lake water balance, pH, nutrient composition, and suspended sediment, among other limnological variables (Henriksen and Wright, 1977; Marsh and Pomerov, 1999; Finlay et al., 2006; Turner et al., 2014; Balasubramaniam et al., 2015).